Why Does God Allow Suffering and Punishment?

 –St. Louis de Montfort

 Oh, we don’t know The Way.
-Who lives the life of the true cross?
 God help us.
 How can anyone really love God if we aren’t even striving to live the real Christian faith.

 Sure some of us are more grievous hardened sinners than others, but are you becoming a saint?
 Where is the proof?
 After all of those years of being a “Christian” if you have been following Christ correctly, you should be a saint by now or darn close to one.
 Are you?

-We should have been spending our lives leaving the pleasures we long for so we can grow in faith to desire God alone and live perfectly for His will by way of the cross.
+We should have been spending our lives leaving the pleasures we long for, looking to sacrifice, so we can grow in faith to desire God alone and live perfectly for His will by way of the cross.
 But we haven’t.

 Horribly, besides our attachments to people, power and pleasure (the world), not sincerely living the faith of self-denial and carrying the cross, we are also attached to sin too…and for years we have habitually committed the same sins over and over again.
 Tell me, how is that loving God?
-That isn’t love of God but the love of SIN.
+Again, that isn’t love of God but the love of SIN.
+We are causing God pain.
+Do we care?

 Are we any better than our ancestors?…No. We are worse.